ianrenton/ianrenton.com/_posts/2013-11-05-lost-in-translation.markdown

 ![The Languages of Spain](/blog/2013/11/languagesofspain.jpg){: .center}

 To communicate, I first have to ask my wife's family to speak *Castillian* Spanish.
 And *then* I have to compound my embarassment by admitting that I don't even speak much of that.
-Worst of all, the author of that article isn't being that hyperbolic when she refers to herself as "speaking like a one year old" &mdash; my worst realisation of just how poorly I speak Spanish was helping my son talk to a five-year-old girl he was playing with on the beach.
+Worst of all, the author of that article isn't being that hyperbolic when she refers to herself as "speaking like a one year old" &mdash; my worst realisation of just how poorly I speak Spanish was helping my child talk to a five-year-old girl they were playing with on the beach.
 Not only did I not understand what she was saying, but I couldn't even find the words to tell her that I didn't understand.

 I could only imagine the number of times I would be reduced to frustrated tears if I lived there.